 Qatar’s oil production seems to have bottomed out since late 2014.

 The United Arab Emirates had some problems earlier this year but they seem to have recovered.
 I think they will hold production steady for a while now.
+I really don’t think they can increase production much above 3 million barrels per day.

 Venezuela’s oil production is still dropping but the decline seems to be slowing.
 Venezuela has very serious economic problems.
 They are nearing the “failed state” status.